ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 Conceptual Diagram
 *************

-As described in the high-level idea section the AnemoiProfiler includes a series of features and report to help benchmark the model training performance.
+As described in the high-level idea section the `AnemoiProfiler` includes a series of features and report to help benchmark the model training performance.
 Anemoi-training implementation uses PyTorch Lightning as deep learning framework.
 We have designed the AnemoiProfiler taking advantage of this functionality and building on top of it.
 AnemoiProfiler then inherits from AnemoiTrainer and generate the different reports via 3 main objects:

-- BenchmarkProfiler
+- ``BenchmarkProfiler``
-- ProfilerProgressBar
+- ``ProfilerProgressBar``
-- MemorySnapshotRecorder
+- ``MemorySnapshotRecorder``

 Each of these objects is described in more details in the sections below.
-With the exception of the MemorySnapshotRecorder, all the above reports are defined as properties of the AnemoiProfiler.
+With the exception of the ``MemorySnapshotRecorder``, all the above reports are defined as properties of the AnemoiProfiler.
 The Memory snapshot is abstracted as an additional callback that can be switched on/off through the config.

-- Details about the definition of AnemoiProfiler can be found in 'src/anemoi/training/commands/profiler.py'
+- Details about the definition of AnemoiProfiler can be found in ``src/anemoi/training/commands/profiler.py``
-- Details about the definition of the different classes used by the AnemoiProfiler can be found in: src/anemoi/training/diagnostics/profilers.py
+- Details about the definition of the different classes used by the AnemoiProfiler can be found in: ``src/anemoi/training/diagnostics/profilers.py``
-- Details about the definition of the memory snapshot recorder: src/anemoi/training/diagnostics/callbacks/__init__.py
+- Details about the definition of the memory snapshot recorder: ``src/anemoi/training/diagnostics/callbacks/__init__.py``

 .. figure:: ../images/profiler/anemoi_profiler_architecture.png
    :alt: Schematic of the AnemoiProfiler architecture